Quantum encryption with certified deletion

 Next, we define the notion of certified deletion security for a QECM scheme (See \cref{fig:cer-del} and \cref{def:cds}).
 Our definition is inspired by elements of the definition in~\cite{Unr14}.
 The starting point for this definition is the well-known indistinguishability experiment, this time played between an adversary~$\lA=(\lA_0, \lA_1, \lA_2)$ and a challenger.
 After running the Key Generation procedure, the adversary $\lA_0$ submits an $n$-bit plaintext~$\textsf{msg}_0$ to the challenger.
 Depending on a random bit~$b$, the challenger either encrypts~$\textsf{msg}_0$ or a dummy plaintext~$0^n$, and sends the ciphertext to~$\lA_1$.
-The adversary~$\lA_1$ then produces a candidate ``deletion certificate'', $y$.
-Next, the decryption key is sent to the adversary~$\lA_2$ who produces an output bit~$b' \in \{0,1\}$.
-A scheme is deemed \emph{secure} if the choice of $b$ does not change the probability of the following event: ``$b' = 1$ \emph {and} the deletion certificate $y$ is accepted''.
-We note that it would be incorrect to formulate a definition that conditions on~$y$ being accepted (see discussion in~\cite{Unr14}); furthermore, due to the conjunction on $y$ being accepted, we choose a definition that requires the adversary to behave in the same way, regardless of $b$, instead of a definition that requires that $b' = b$ with probability essentially~$\frac{1}{2}.$\footnote{The condition $b' = b$ leads to schemes that are deemed secure by the definition but that do not capture the spirit of certified deletion; we thank the anonymous reviewers for this observation.} We note that certified deletion security does not necessarily imply ciphertext indistinguishability; hence these two properties are defined and proven separately.
+The adversary~$\lA_1$ then produces a candidate classical ``deletion certificate'', $y$.
+Next, the key is sent to the adversary~$\lA_2$ who produces an output bit~$b' \in \{0,1\}$.\footnote{The key is leaked \emph{after} $y$ is produced; this is required because otherwise, with access to the ciphertext and the key, the adversary could (via purification) retrieve the plaintext without affecting the ciphertext, and therefore could decrypt while simultaneously producing a convincing proof of deletion.} A scheme is deemed \emph{secure} if the choice of $b$ does not change the probability of the following event: ``$b' = 1$ \emph {and} the deletion certificate $y$ is accepted''.
+We note that it would be incorrect to formulate a definition that conditions on~$y$ being accepted (see discussion in~\cite{Unr14}).
+We note that certified deletion security does not necessarily imply ciphertext indistinguishability; hence these two properties are defined and proven separately.